Corporate Governance Basic Policies

-In addition to having introduced, for Directors (excluding Outside Directors) and division company operating officers, a share-based compensation plan to further raise motivation to contribute to the improvement of mid- and long-term business performance and improve the Group's corporate value, the Company has established "Company Stock Ownership Guidelines" for those who are holding more than a certain number of shares.
+In addition to having introduced, for Directors (excluding Outside Directors) and divisional company Executive Officers, a share-based compensation plan to further raise motivation to contribute to the improvement of mid- and long-term business performance and improve the Group's corporate value, the Company has established "Company Stock Ownership Guidelines" for those who are holding more than a certain number of shares.

-To maximize corporate value, the Company has built its management structure based on a system of three division companies.
-Together with assigning to each division company operating officers specializing in business execution, an Executive Committee has been established to serve as the top decision-making body in each division company.
+To maximize corporate value, the Company has built its management structure based on the Divisional Company Organization System.
+Together with assigning to each divisional company Executive Officers specializing in business execution, an Executive Committee has been established to serve as the top decision-making body in each divisional company.
 Executive Committee members, whose term of office is deemed to be for one year, are appointed by resolution of the Board of Directors.

-By transferring authority to the division companies, the Board of Directors strives to achieve continual improvements in corporate value as an organization responsible for decisions on basic policies of the Sekisui Chemical Group’s management as well as high-level management decision-making and supervision of business execution.
+By transferring authority to the divisional companies, the Board of Directors strives to achieve continual improvements in corporate value as an organization responsible for decisions on basic policies of Sekisui Chemical Group’s management as well as high-level management decision-making and supervision of business execution.

-Approach to Appointment of Audit & Supervisory Board Members
+Approach to Appointment of Audit and Supervisory Board Members

-To enhance the internal audits that form part of internal control, the Company is working to appoint talented people who possess exceptional corporate management as well as finance and accounting knowledge to corporate auditor positions.
+The Company is working to appoint talented people who possess exceptional corporate management as well as finance and accounting knowledge to Audit and Supervisory Board Member positions.

-In fiscal 2017, a total of five corporate auditors, consisting of two full-time corporate auditors and three part-time outside auditors, were appointed.
-For the two full-time corporate auditor positions, the Company appointed the former heads of the Corporate Audit Department and Corporate Finance & Accounting Department.
-One of the outside auditors appointed is Mr. Yasuhiro Nishi, who possesses experience as a certified public accountant and from having worked for an auditing company.
+In fiscal 2019, a total of five Audit and Supervisory Board Members, consisting of two full-time Corporate Audit and Supervisory Board Members and three part-time Outside Audit and Supervisory Board Members, were appointed.
+For the two Corporate Audit and Supervisory Board Member positions, the Company appointed the former heads of the Corporate Audit Department and Corporate Finance & Accounting Department.
+One of the Outside Audit and Supervisory Board Members appointed is Ms. Ryoko Shimizu, who possesses experience as a certified public accountant and from having worked for an auditing company.

 Internal Control System